Livonian campaign (1617–1618): Prelude

 Since the Swedish state had little money, and foreign subsidies being unavailable at the time, Gustavus Adolphus chose to invade Livonia in order to save money for the upkeep of his army.

 Swedish plan and preparations

 Swedish forces

 For the invasion, Gustavus chose Nils Stiernsköld as the commander.
 Gustavus' reforms in the Swedish army had barely begun, and thus only enlisted troops would be utilized for the invasion.
 Few men were available in Sweden, so Stiernsköld accordingly sailed to the Dutch Republic, where he enlisted a regiment of 1,200 men divided into six companies of infantry.
 The Dutch Regiment, along with Jacob De la Gardie's Regiment (Fältherrens regemente) and three independent companies, which were already in Sweden, would form the expeditionary force.
 In total, it consisted of around 3,700 men at most, all infantry.

-Swedish plan

-The expedition lasted from 25 January to the end of March 1618.
-Despite relatively large forces (5 hussar banners, 2 reiters, 3 Cossacks and a dragoon), no successes were achieved.
-After leaving the camp, the Poles set off for Allakul, where they tried to drag the Estonian nobility with them.
-When this failed, Siciński, an old soldier raised in the school of Krzysztof Piorun" Radziwiłł, set off on a hasty march past Parnawa, where there were minor clashes with the Swedes, all the way to Lode, where he arrived on 30 January 1618.
-The lightning-fast operation, in the space of 5 days, the Polish unit covered over 320 kilometres in the winter, but it failed.
-The fortress's garrison, although it numbered only about 140 men, put up fierce resistance and withstood a month-long siege, or rather a blockade.

-After the defeat, Siciński led the unit initially to the old camp near Fellin, where he arrived on 25 March, and then, perhaps fearing Swedish reprisal, crossed the Dvina and deployed his army in Courland.
-The Swedes, reassured by this, wishing to avenge the plunder committed by the Poles, unexpectedly attacked Rek's banner standing in Karkus and defeated it completely.
-This happened at a time when the wounded Rek was receiving treatment in Riga, and the banner was commanded by Szmeling's lieutenant, Bortz, which must have had an effect on weakening the soldier's discipline and therefore his vigilance.

-The destruction of the banner made a great impression on Sigismund III, who on May 26, 1618, announced that an investigation would be conducted to clarify who was responsible for it.
-The entire expedition met with an unfavorable reaction from the king.
-Sigismund III was dissatisfied that the army committed robberies, destroying defenseless people, and finally, having achieved nothing against the enemy, returned on horses exhausted by forced marches.